Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Summary and conclusions

 To further explore and confirm the results presented in this work, it would be interesting to verify the presence and properties of outflows in other gas phases and test their relation to the observed radio outflows and UFO.
 As an example, a uniform analysis of the already available optical SDSS spectra would allow us to test whether or not outflows as traced by [OIII] are detected (e.g. \citealt{Zakamska_Greene_2014}).

-Also higher resolution observations of unresolved objects could give stronger constraints on their linear sizes, while, for the resolved ones with flux densities of the order of mJy (e.g. with JVLA A configuration, e-MERLIN and VLBI), those may reveal collimated sub-kpc scale structures, helping to distinguish jets from winds, as noted in \citet{Panessa_Giroletti_2013} and \citet{Patil_2020}.
-Furthermore, the nuclear radio emission, as measured from sub-arcsecond resolution observations, is expected to better correlate with the X-ray one, further supporting the corona scenario in some cases (\citealt{Chen_2024} ).
+Also higher resolution observations of unresolved objects could give stronger constraints on their linear sizes, while for the resolved ones with flux densities of the order of mJy (e.g. with JVLA A configuration, e-MERLIN, and VLBI), those may reveal collimated sub-kpc-scale structures, helping to distinguish jets from winds, as noted in \citet{Panessa_Giroletti_2013} and \citet{Patil_2020}.
+Furthermore, the nuclear radio emission, measured from sub-arcsecond resolution observations, is expected to better correlate with the X-ray one, further supporting the corona scenario in some cases (\citealt{Chen_2024} ).
 We stress that future observations at 100-300 GHz with ALMA will be of great importance for more robust estimates of the corona contribution, not only to investigate spectral shapes (because of the lower frequencies sampled by our data a flat spectrum may be hidden) but also correlated mm-X-ray variability.

-Finally, bot the Next Generation VLA (ngVLA) and Square Kilometer Array (SKA), offering sub-arcsecond resolution (down to mas with ngVLA) and unprecedented sensitivities, will open new avenues for studying compact objects, even at higher redshift, providing the ideal opportunity to extend this kind of radio analysis to larger samples of sources hosting UFOs.
+Finally, both the Next Generation VLA (ngVLA) and Square Kilometer Array (SKA), offering sub-arcsecond resolution (down to mas with ngVLA) and unprecedented sensitivities, will open new avenues for studying compact objects, even at higher redshift, providing the ideal opportunity to extend this kind of radio analysis to larger samples of sources hosting UFOs.